Study finds the true cost of owning an electric vehicle equates to $17 per gallon

 Related: Tesla bulls say electric vehicle demand is soaring.
 Here's what's really happening

-While some data shows that EV adoption is on the rise, with EV sales making up a record 7.9% of total industry sales in the third quarter, consumer interest is still flagging.
+While some data show that EV adoption is on the rise, with EV sales making up a record 7.9% of total industry sales in the third quarter, consumer interest is still flagging.

 Polling from S&P Global Mobility found in May that only 67% of respondents are open to buying an EV, a significant reduction from the 86% of respondents that were open to such a purchase in 2021.